flightaware/tohil/Doc/README.md

 You'll need to make a data dir under Doc and touch a file in there called refcounts.dat.

+### Notes on How to Do Stuff

+The stuff that ultimately becomes the main index page is at tools/templates/indexcontent.html

+There's other stuff in tools/templates that's important, like indexsidebar.html

 ### Build the HTML

 After that, from the command line you should be able to do a